cavaliercoder/cavaliercoder.github.io/_drafts/post-mortem.md

 Each component should be configured with a timeout that is longer than all its upstream dependencies.
 By example, if you have a 3 second timeout on database queries, then the application server should not cancel requests any sooner than this.
-Otherwise the source of the problem is obscured and all you are presented with is a timeout error from a component other that the one that misbehaved - as we experienced.
+Otherwise the source of a problem is obscured and all you are presented with is a timeout error from a component other that the one that misbehaved - as we experienced.